 Currently, if you want to meet them, it’s in French Polynesia that you will have to go or, more simply, every year at the Paris dive show.

 After working for so many years as a diving instructor, Mélo and Vincent want something new remaining close to this environment.
 As Vincent is a photographer, they have the idea to link their different passions.

-From the end of 2016, Mélo and Vincent decided to open up to the rest of the world thanks to their online store and the distribution of their creations in a selection of multi-brand stores such as “Au Vieux Campeur”, “La Palanquée” and also diving clubs that you can find on their website.
-In the course of 2017, the product ranges are developing and, at the same time, Mokarran is becoming known to divers thanks to social networks and the Paris Dive show.
+From the end of 2016, Mélo and Vincent decided to open up to the rest of the world thanks to their online store.
+And realize the distribution of their creations in a selection of multi-brand stores.
+Such as “Au Vieux Campeur”, “La Palanquée” and also diving clubs that you can find on their website.
+In the course of 2017, the product ranges are developing and, at the same time, Mokarran company is becoming known to divers thanks to social networks and the Paris Dive show.

 But Melo and Vincent don’t stay quite and work a lot every day to develop their range.

 One of the strengths of their Mokarran business is perhaps their symbiosis.

 Mélo and Vincent live and work as a couple.
 For them, there are only advantages to this:

 “You have to know how to use the qualities of each.
 Work together.
 Do everything together while keeping their areas of expertise.
 Each one has a look at what the other is doing without being a constraint, it is compartmentalized and very open at the same time.
 In fact all this is done very naturally “Not bad as a philosophy, isnt’it?

 The Mokarran company project requested a minimum of financial investment to start .It is also time consuming as Mélo and Vincent create everything from A to Z (website, design,…)